hURKa-friends/TP-RehabApp/lib/docs/logger_service.md

 > - **@data** - Required input argument of data to log into file.
 > - **@returns** - True if logging was successful.
 Returns false otherwise _(e.g. if the channel is closed)_.

+> [!CAUTION]
+> If you try to write to un-opened channel it may cause issues.
+---
 >#### void closeLogChannelSafely({required String ownerId, required LogChannel channel})
 > This function closes opened channel safely.
 Safely means it flushes _Stream_ into file before closing it.
 > - **@channel** - Required input argument `LogChannel` which you want to close.
 > - **@ownerId** - Required input argument of unique ownerId that you received when opening a file.

-> [!WARNING]
-> This closes channel without flushing the data.
-Data loss can happen.
+---
 >#### void closeLogChannel({required String ownerId, required LogChannel channel})
 >  This function closes opened channel.
 It doesn't flush data from _Stream_ into file, meaning any unflushed data will be lost.
 > - **@channel** - Required input argument `LogChannel` which you want to close.
 > - **@ownerId** - Required input argument of unique ownerId that you received when opening a file.

+> [!WARNING]
+> This closes channel without flushing the data.
+Data loss can happen.